Browse the Guide:

 HILL, PAUL R. (1909-1990).
 COLLECTION, 1936-1996.
 5.6 cu. ft.
 UC Berkeley graduate in Mechanical Engineering, 1936; Teacher; NACA and NASA engineer.
 Collection contains material relating Hill's NACA and NASA career, including books, papers, newspapers, lantern slides, NASA publications and memos, overhead sheets, and notes from presentations and talks.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Archives of American Aerospace Exploration.
 Ms2010-068.

 HILTON, JOHN (1828-1903).
 PAPERS, 1856-1903.
 0.1 cu. ft.
 English immigrant, corporal in Co.
 F, 111th

 Pennsylvania Infantry.
 Photocopies of Hilton's Civil War letters (written from the Washington, D.C. / Baltimore, Maryland area, Cedar Creek.
 Loudon Heights and ) to his wife, Mary Jane.
 Also includes photocopies of various military and legal documents, newsclippings and a photograph of Hilton.
 Images are available on the VT Imagebase.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms2003-014.